emfarih/remember-my-wallet/README.md

 ## Features

 - **Offline-Only Mode**: The app prevents all external communication, ensuring complete privacy.
 - **Network Lockdown**: Disables all communication when the app is opened for enhanced security.
+All network requests, including HTTP, sockets, and other protocols, are blocked.
 - **Secure Seed Storage**: Users can input and securely store a 24-word seed phrase.
 - **Memory Quiz Game**: A game to test and reinforce the user's memory of the seed phrase by presenting six random words per session.
 - **Seed Reset Option**: Users can reset their stored seed phrase and re-enter a new one.